zouzias/digitalocean-deploy-ambari/README.md

 ```
 #!/usr/bin/ruby

-@docean_key       = 'your token api v2 key'
+@docean_key       = 'your token api v2 key' // read from env `ENV['DIGOCEAN_TOKEN']`
+@region = 'fra1'
+@sshkey = XXX
+@domain = 'zouzias.org'  # You domain name
+@image  = 'ubuntu-14-04-x64'

+#
+## Important : Droplet RAM must be >= 8gb (if use hive/hdfs/spark)

+@client_size   = '8gb'

 ```

 #### SSH key for `fabric`

-Change the following line in `fabfile.py` to point to the ssh key associated with the above VMs.
-`env.key_filename = '~/.ssh/digitalocean_rsa'`
+Change the following line in `fabfile.py` to point to the ssh key associated with the above VMs `env.key_filename = '~/.ssh/digitalocean_rsa'` Also update the domain name.

 #### Update hostname for clients and server

 Update ambari-server.txt to your desired name for ambari-server.
-Also change the the `domain` variable on createAmbariServer.rb to your domain name (currently `zouzias.org`)

 Similary, change ambari-clients.txt to the desired hostname for all ambari clients.
 Each line will correspond to a new droplet!
-Also change the the `domain` variable on createAmbariClients.rb to your domain name (currently `zouzias.org`)

 ### How to setup Apache ambari server

 ```
 ruby createAmbariServer.rb
-fab install_ntp             # install network time protocol
 fab init                    # install ambari-server package
 fab ambari_start            # Start ambari-server process
 ```